Meet the Staff

 Miss Robyn Wilding

-Miss Wilding is one of the Early Years Foundation Stage Teachers at Poplar Farm School.
+Miss Wilding is a Year 1 teacher at Poplar Farm School.
 She thoroughly enjoys working with the children and is a keen team member in helping to create the foundations of this new community.

 Miss Wilding has spent many years working in both Nurseries and Primary Schools.
 She has a degree in Education Studies and Early Years, and this led her to pursue a career in teaching, in which she gained both Early Years Teacher Status and Qualified Teacher Status.